Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 ![](/assets/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo/loc.png)

 * At the beginning I wasn't planning on writing a blog post about it, but I invested so much time and the end result is so cool that I think it's worth a blog post.
 * I started writing a first version but didn't like the direction it was going, so I decided to change it and here we are.
-So my plan is to show the current state of the project and try my best to remember and to explain why things are the way they are, a lot of benchmarking and fine tuning has been taken place so it's almost impossible for me to remember everything.
+So my plan is to show the current state of the project and try my best to remember and to explain why things are the way they are, a lot of benchmarking and fine tuning was done so it's almost impossible for me to remember everything.
 Maybe in some cases I will go back in time to explain the reason certain optimization was chosen and others I might just explain how it works.
 This post will probably be long, so grab some water/tea/coffee.
 * Again every piece of code that you will get to see has been rewritten a lot of times, I didn't magically arrive at the solution.
 * There will be a lot of `unsafe` keywords, don't be afraid of it.
 * **We won't talk about**: